sidbav/sidbav.github.io/_posts/2021-03-21-My-First-Post.md

 Finally, I just think it is really cool to have some place on the internet that I can call mine, where I am free to post about whatever I want.

 So I decided to start setting up this website.
-So I started to research some free themes on Github, and found this one called [Clean Blog Jekyll
+So I started to research some free themes on Github, and found this one called [Clean Blog Jekyll](https://startbootstrap.com/theme/clean-blog-jekyll).
-](https://startbootstrap.com/theme/clean-blog-jekyll).
 I think this theme looks great, and it is super easy to create new posts.

 Well, so here is my blog.
 I am planning to posting a blog somewhat regularly on topics on technology, finance, and investing.